-Fernando Henriques says that he is happy with his new life: “it gives me pleasure to look at a piece and imagine what it could become; nature has such beautiful things”.
+Fernando Martins says that he is happy with his new life: “it gives me pleasure to look at a piece and imagine what it could become; nature has such beautiful things”.